RivaD2/node-app/node-app/notes.md

     - I can specify formats within the function for morgan
     - everytime request is sent to server, it will be logged
-    - morgan logs request to terminal but I can configure it to write it to log file
+    - morgan logs requests to terminal but I can configure it to write it to log file
     - this will impact request processing pipeline, so maybe it is not best in production
     - it may only be best to use for short periods of time and then turn it off
     - by setting different environment variables and writing code to say